JakubRichardson/DSD2-Notes/Notes/Combinational.md

 - The gate consumes virtually no power for static signals
 - Power consumed when signal changes

+TODO: Add more info on low power consumption

 ### NAND gate
 The NAND gate corresponds to the following logical expression $F = \overline{A.B}$.
 The output of the gate $F$ is low (pulled down) when both $A$ and $B$ are true ($\overline{F} = A.B$).
 Applying DeMorgan's law the equivalent logical expression is $F = \overline{A.B} = \overline{A} + \overline{B}$.
 Clearly the output of the gate $F$ is high (pulled up) when $A$ or $B$ are low, this corresponds to the parallel PMOS pull up network configuration.
 The NAND gate can thus be implemented using CMOS technology as: